quantumquantara-arch/aureon/evercycle-codex/evercycle_alignment.md

 # Evercycle Codex — System Alignment Guide
-Defines how Aureon, NexLevelAI, and Quantara Core synchronize their reasoning, decision-making, simulations, and user interactions with the Evercycle Codex.
+Defines how Aureon synchronizes his reasoning, decision-making, simulations, and user interactions with the Evercycle Codex.

 This file provides:
 - alignment rules